jakubknejzlik/js-core-data/README.md

 CoreData is very powerful framework created by Apple for working with data.
 This module is heavily inspired by it's principles and simplifies usage by helper methods.
 Providing easy interface for defining data model, working with entities and persisting data to persistent store (MySQL and SQLite are currently supported).

+# Important

+Although this library is used in few projects, it's still considered as *beta*!

 # Context

 When you create/update/access/delete data you always use context.
 Every time you create or fetch some object (entity instance) it's stored in context.
 Every updated attribute or relationship is stored in memory.
 After everything is ready, you just save the context.